ToF-SIMS analysis in a laboratory

 Particle analysis (localized chemical characterization of an inclusion or deposit)

-Functional verification of surfaces
+Functional surface verification

-Multi-layer material studies and depth profiling
+Multilayer material studies and depth profiling

-Multi-layer analysis (composition, thickness, sequence of thin layers)
+Multilayer analysis (composition, thickness, sequence of thin layers)

 High-resolution elemental and molecular analysis